 In the small fishing village of Trinidad, of which the entire town is a national landmark, sits a small but beautiful lighthouse.
 This lighthouse was moved off the nearby hill to its current location and overlooks the stunning coastline.
 It is a great 15 minute stop during a road trip and I highly recommend it for sunrise or sunset.
 Here is all the information.
+I visited in 2017, I have been told that this lighthouse may have been moved to a new location in 2018, but I have not visited myself, so this information may no longer be accurate.

 - Free to park